ryanheise/audio_service/README.md

 }
 ```

 The purpose of this class is to encapsulate all audio logic in your app so that it is completely self-contained, and can continue to run on its own even when the Flutter UI is not present.
-Every message that you send from your Flutter UI (`start`, `stop`, `play`, `pause`) has a corresponding callback that you can implement in your background audio task (`onStart`, `onStop`, `onPlay`, `onPause`) in addition to callbacks that respond only to events outside of your Flutter UI.
-For example, `onClick` responds to a click of a headset button, while `onClose` responds to the user swiping away the Android media notification.
+Every message that you send from your Flutter UI (`start`, `stop`, `play`, `pause`) has a corresponding callback that you can implement in your background audio task (`onStart`, `onStop`, `onPlay`, `onPause`).
+Additionally, there are callbacks that respond only to events outside of your Flutter UI, such as `onClick`, which responds to a click of a headset button, and `onClose` which responds to the user swiping away the Android media notification.

 Most of these callbacks can be implemented by simply delegating to your audio player plugin: